-The teenage years are an exciting time as many changes take place.
-Adolescents grow from a child into a young adult, gain more independence, and often take on a much busier life.
+The teenage years are an exciting time as adolescents gain more independence and take on a busier life.
 However, one important thing that falls to the wayside during these years is adequate amounts of sleep.
 It seems like less sleep is to be expected, but how much do teenagers need and what happens when they don’t get it?

 How much sleep do teenagers need?